westonruter/spoken-word/readme.txt

 * Uses local text-to-speech engine in user's browser.
 Directly interfaces with the `speechSynthesis` browser API.
 Zero external requests or dependencies.
 * Words are selected/highlighted as they are being spoken to allow you to read along.
+* Skips speaking elements that should not be read, including footnote superscripts (the `sup` element).
 * Pauses of different length added are between headings versus paragraphs.
 * Controls remain in view during playback, with each the current text being spoken persistently being scrolled into view.
 (Requires browser support for `position:sticky`.)
 * Back/forward controls allow you to skip to the next paragraph; when not speaking, the next paragraph to read will be selected entirely.